LuboNenov/NAGA-DPSS/README.md

 * Recovery and resharing while changing the leader was not tested.

 ## Requirements
-The COBRA library is primarily implemented in Java and currently uses Gradle to compile, package, and deploy compiled code for local testing.
+The library is primarily implemented in Java and currently uses Gradle to compile, package, and deploy compiled code for local testing.
 Nevertheless, we use C to implement the constant commitment scheme functions and call those functions in Java through Java Native Interface.